Introduction to MySQL Temporary Table

 CREATE TABLE Customer(CustomerID INT NOT NULL , CustomerName VARCHAR(255), Credit_Limit DEC(10,2), City VARCHAR (255), PRIMARY KEY (CustomerID));

-And inserting few values for data into the Customer table by the below query:
+And inserting a few values for data into the Customer table by the below query:

 Example #1 – To create a simple Temporary table